drio/unboxing/README.md

 A C (and webassembly) version of Danielle Navarro's [unboxing](https://blog.djnavarro.net/posts/2024-12-22_art-from-code-5/).

+See the [live demo here](https://drio.github.io/unboxing/) for the webassembly version.

 ### Usage

 To run the c standalone version (c compiler necessary - I use clang).